ITV/scala-pact/README.md

 Both the import and the plugin come pre-packaged with the latest JSON and Http libraries (http4s 0.21.x, and circe 0.13.x).

-In your consumer test suites, have the test class extend `PactForgerSuite`, in you provider test suites, have the test class extend `PactVerifySuite`.
+In your consumer test suites, have the test class extend `PactForgerSuite`.
+In your provider test suites, have the test class extend `PactVerifySuite`.

 #### Without mix-ins
 If your project needs more control over the dependencies used by scala-pact, add the following lines to your `build.sbt` file to setup the test framework: